AimanAnizan56/movie-website-v1/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Vite + Sanity.io

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project was developed to explore about React JS with Typescript (Vite Configuration) and headless CMS from Sanity.io with GraphQL Relational Object Query (GROQ).

+Apart from that, some packages has been added from this vite template:

+1. react-router-dom : for page navigation
+2. @sanity/client : for query data with Sanity Content Lake
+3. @emotion/styled : for website styling

+# Vite Documentation

-Currently, two official plugins are available:
+Two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh